 I am from the Salt Lake City area (East Millcreek).
-My beautiful wife, Julie, and I have been married for 30 years.
-We have six wonderful children (9 to 29 years old).
+My beautiful wife, Julie, and I have been married since 1987.
+We have six wonderful children (10 to 30 years old).
 We have lived most of our married life in Arizona.
 I was a full-time Seminary/Institute teacher for the Church of Jesus Christ of Latter-day Saints for 20 years, and I’ve been a counselor for 20 years—helping troubled children, teens, adults and marriages.
 I also worked as a program director of a girls facility and a program director for 2 young men’s ranches.

 I have always loved working with people, and especially the youth.
 I have found that my greatest joy in life is serving people, helping them find happiness!
 I loved my 20 years of teaching the gospel of Jesus Christ in seminary and institute.
 I always imagined that I would teach till retirement.
 My last year of teaching, my wife and I found ourselves feeling strongly that Heavenly Father had another adventure/mission for us.
 We didn’t know specifically what it was, but we knew it had something to do with using gospel principles to heal lives.
 We felt it had something to do with a ranch-type setting, maybe a rehab, or boys ranch of some sort.
 We felt inspired to “be patient and prepare”.
 It was extremely difficult for me to leave Church Educational Services, and venture out into the unknown, but after 6 months of feeling these strong, daily promptings, we took a leap of faith, and our 401k, and packed up the family and took our RV cross-country, into Canada, down through the west coast, into Mexico and back up into the U.S., looking for where the Lord wanted us to be.
 We had great adventures with our family and lived in our RV for a total of 9 months!
 We learned to love the “faith phase”, challenging as it is.
 There was a kind of “Christmas morning feel” to it–we didn’t know what Heavenly Father (the giver of good gifts) had in store, but we knew it would be good!